Facts About Registering to Become an Organ Donor—And Why What You’ve Heard Might Be Wrong

 Myth: I’m too old to be a donor.

-Fact: Thanks to advances in medicine, generous donors of all ages can help people in need of a lifesaving transplant.
+Fact: There is no maximum age limit to register or donate organs, and thanks to advances in medicine, generous donors of all ages can help people in need of a lifesaving transplant.
 According to the National Institute on Aging, in 2021, 1 out of every 3 people who donated organs was over the age of 50.
-Last year, the oldest organ donor in the United States was 98.

 If you’re older, think of your organs in terms of reliability.
 They’ve gotten you this far with no problems—they could probably help someone else, too.